ioflo/hio/README.md

 Returns Doist compatible copy, g, of converted generator function f.
 Each invoction of doify(f) returns a unique copy of doified function f.
 Imbues copy, g, of converted generator function, f, with attributes used by
-Doist.ready() or DoDoer.ready().
+Doist.ready() or DoDoer.enter().
 Allows multiple instances of copy, g, of generator function, f, each with unique attributes.

 Usage: